LASeR: Learning to Adaptively Select Reward Models with Multi-Armed Bandits: Experiments and Results

-we compare the instruction-following performance in \cref{fig:wildchat-llama}, i.e., AlpacaEval win rates, of LLMs trained using \method{} with the baselines using WildChat.
+\myparagraph{\method{} beats baselines at instruction-following.} Often, LLMs are used by large numbers of people with a diverse set of queries, goals, and intentions, and their preferences vary based on the underlying query.
+To demonstrate the effectiveness of \method{} in such settings, we compare the instruction-following performance in \cref{fig:wildchat-llama}, i.e., AlpacaEval win rates, of LLMs trained using \method{} with the baselines using WildChat.
 Specifically, \method{} achieves substantial win rates compared to single RM selection baselines such as random and sequential selection, with $78.33\%$, and $71.45\%$, respectively.
 We also outperform training with the single best RM (per RewardBench) by a $56.34\%$ win rate.
 Compared to RM ensemble baselines, \method{} achieves $72.69\%$ and $67.88\%$ win rates over RM Score Ensemble and RM Online Ensemble, respectively.
 We hypothesize the lower win rate of the baselines stems from the inability of these baselines to deal with conflicting signals from multiple RMs (see \cref{fig:agree} for further analysis).
 Overall, these results highlight that \method{} excels without gold labels and performs consistently well at following instructions across various user queries, showcasing its adaptability to diverse tasks.

-\myparagraph{\method{}'s adaptive RM selection helps long-context understanding.} Given the cost of training long-context systems, for LongBench~\citep{ref:bai2023longbench}, rather than finetuning a model using RMs, we employ the selected RM to rerank generation in Best-of-$n$ sampling (see \cref{ssec:rm_train}).
+\myparagraph{\method{}'s adaptive RM selection helps long-context understanding.} Given the cost of training long-context systems, for LongBench~\citep{ref:bai2023longbench}, rather than fine-tuning a model using RMs, we employ the selected RM to rerank generation in Best-of-$n$ sampling (see \cref{ssec:rm_train}).

 In \cref{tab:long-context-llama}, we observe that \method{} consistently outperforms the baselines across tasks. \method{} improves single-doc QA (SiQA) by $3.58$ F1 points over the base Llama-3-8B model and $2.64$ F1 points over random RM selection.
 On multi-doc QA (MuQA), our approach improves performance over the Llama-3-8B base model by $\approx\!4$ F1 points.
 Furthermore, on few-shot (FS) learning tasks, \method{} provides over $3$ points gain in F1 compared to the base model, surpassing the average RM performance by up to $2.4$ F1 points and demonstrating its effectiveness across tasks.
 Lastly, \cref{tab:long-context-llama} demonstrates that \method{} consistently outperforms the RM Score Ensemble baseline across different long-context tasks (except for the Summarization task where \method{} is comparable to Best RM), e.g., a $\approx\!3$ F1 point boost on single-doc QA and few-shot learning tasks.